 InfraCo Africa believes in building capacity within the markets and countries that it operates in.
 It does this by sourcing grants to provide support directly to governments and by co-chairing the Africa Infrastructure Development Association (AfIDA).

-Lawrence Ligunda recently retired as captain of the MV Ssese, one of Kalangala Infrastructure Services’ regular ferries linking Bugala Island and the Ugandan mainland.
+The late Lawrence Ligunda was an early captain of the MV Ssese, one of Kalangala Infrastructure Services’ regular ferries linking Bugala Island and the Ugandan mainland.
 Our KIS project is connecting people and stimulating business growth.

 Supporting replicable solutions

 Fergus is the Former British High Commissioner to Zambia.
 During his time in post he represented the UK Department for International Development on a visit to InfraCo Africa’s Chiansi project.
 Our Chiansi Irrigation project is creating a model for sustainable agriculture.

 Dr Batuusa Florence